hibiscus tea and menopause

 What helps hot flashes during menopause?

-Aside from hibiscus, consuming an anti-inflammatory diet that is rich in whole fruits, veggies and unprocessed grains is very helpful for menopause.
+Aside from hibiscus, using sage for hot flashes may also be helpful.
+In addition, consuming an anti-inflammatory diet that is rich in fruits, veggies, unprocessed grains, nut, seeds, and clean animal products (grass-fed, pasture-raised) can be very helpful during menopause.

 What are the side effects of drinking hibiscus tea?